alexmcroberts/gocapnweb/README.md

 - **Static File Serving**: Serve static files with proper MIME types and security checks
 - **Goroutine-Safe**: Thread-safe session management with proper synchronization

-## Status

-Production-ready Go implementation of the Cap'n Web RPC protocol.
-This is a complete rewrite of the original C++ implementation in Go.

 ## Dependencies

 - Go 1.21+